Home / Changelog / 2025 Week 26

 2 notification channels

-Alerts and Monitors — Know Before Your Users Do
+Alerts and Monitors — Catch Problems Before Users Do

 Production monitoring without alerting is just logging with extra steps.
-You can have the most detailed traces and evaluations in the world, but if nobody sees the problem until a user complains, you are always reacting instead of preventing.
+You can have the most detailed traces (end-to-end records of how your agent handled each request) and evaluations (tests that score agent outputs against criteria you define) in the world — but if nobody sees a problem until a user complains, you’re always reacting instead of preventing it.

-The setup is straightforward.
-Choose a metric — hallucination rate, average latency, error count, evaluation score, or any custom metric you track.
-Set a threshold and condition (above, below, or percentage change).
-Choose your notification channel: Slack for team visibility or email for individual alerts.
+• Choose the channel.
+Slack for team visibility, email for individual alerts.
 The monitor checks your metric at configurable intervals and fires when the condition is met.

-Alerts include actionable context.
-The notification shows the metric value that triggered it, a link directly to the relevant traces or evaluations, and a sparkline of recent metric history so you can see whether this is a spike or a trend.
+• Actionable context in every alert.
+The notification includes the metric value that triggered it, a link to the relevant traces or evaluations, and a sparkline of recent metric history — so you can see whether it’s a spike or a trend.

-For teams running agents in production, this is foundational.
+For teams running agents in production, alerting is the difference between catching a regression in minutes and hearing about it from a customer in hours.
 Set an alert when hallucination rates exceed 5%, when p95 latency crosses 3 seconds, or when error rates spike above baseline.
-Catch problems in minutes instead of hours.

 gRPC Trace Ingestion — 60% Less Latency

 Every millisecond of overhead in your trace ingestion pipeline is a millisecond added to your application’s request path.
-HTTP/JSON has been our transport protocol since day one, and it works well — but for high-throughput production deployments, the serialization overhead and connection management add up.
+HTTP/JSON has been the transport since day one and works well, but for high-throughput production deployments, the serialization overhead and connection management add up.

-Both the Python and TypeScript SDKs now support gRPC as a transport option.
+• Supported in Python and TypeScript SDKs.
 Switch with a single configuration change:

 from traceai import configure